 Can I Complete Training Online?

 Distance learning options are available for prospective nurses.
 Although limited, you can complete programs such as the BSN, RN-BSN, Master of Science in Nursing (MSN) and RN-MSN online.
-A neonatal practitioner post-master's certificate and an MSN with a concentration in nurse practitioner can also be taken online.
+A neonatal practitioner post-master's certificate can also be taken online.
 Some schools don't require clinical work, but those that do ask that you fulfill it at a location near you.

 What Courses Could I Take?

 Earning a BSN is a common path to becoming a neonatal nurse.
 These 4-year programs include general education requirements like writing, literature and biology, but core nursing classes focus on the basics of nursing, anatomy and physiology, human genetics and nutrition.
 You also spend time going over nursing for various age groups like children, adults and the elderly.
 You can expect to participate in clinical labs and internship opportunities to gain valuable field experience.
 Upon completion of the BSN program and passing the NCLEX-RN test, you should gain experience as a neonatal nurse by working pediatrics or newborn intensive care.

 The MSN program deals with various aspects of nursing care for newborns like assessment, treatment, drug therapy and pharmacotherapeutics.
 Classes examine healthcare leadership, infant and newborn pathophysiology, health promotion and neonatal pharmacology.
 You may also be required to write and research a scholarly paper or master thesis for the completion of this degree program.